danielpennypacker/questions/form/README.md

             "phone": None}}
 ```

-If the input fails validation, the response will look something like this:
+If the input fails the backend's validation, the response will look something like this:

-{"errors": {"first_name": "That doesn't look like a first name", "last_name": None", "email": "That email is taken", "phone": None}}
+{"errors": {"first_name": "That doesn't look like a first name",
+            "last_name": None",
+            "email": "That email is taken",
+            "phone": None}}
 ```

+*Note:* You can use the email address `takenemail@gmail.com` to simulate an email address that's already registered.

-Upon submission, you should also display errors to the user.
+Upon submission, you should display errors to the user.

+# Use discretion to create good UI/UX!
+You don't have to exactly copy Twilio's form behavior.
+That said, aim to have a good user experience that won't surprise or frustrate people.